azuritecoin/OnnxDiffusersUI/README.md

 ## Using Other Models

-Install OmegaConf package:
+You might need to install OmegaConf and scipy packages:
 `pip install OmegaConf`
+`pip install scipy`

 If the model is on the hugging face website and it's using the diffusers library, then you can use the same convert script from the guide.
 In this example I'll use waifu-diffusion.
 `python convert_stable_diffusion_checkpoint_to_onnx.py --model_path="hakurei/waifu-diffusion" --output_path="./waifu_diffusion_onnx"`